 - Whipped cream: it will also work as a topping.
 Drizzling a touch of honey on top and some sliced, toasted almonds over the cream rounds it up.

-- Room temperature: I also like it plain, at room temperature, which works very well for outdoor picnics, barbecues, and pot lucks.
-The peaches and brown sugar have lots of flavor, so I can skip the ice cream topping if I don't have any.
+- Room temperature: I also like it plain, at room temperature, which works very well for outdoor picnics, barbecues, and potlucks.
+The peaches and brown sugar have lots of flavor, so I can skip the ice cream topping if I have none.
 I don't recommend eating it cold from the fridge because the flavor will not be significant.
-Cold numbs flavors in many cases.
+Cold tends to numb flavors.

 Storing